-Assemble the filter element FINGER TIGHT.
+Install the filter element FINGER TIGHT on the filter base.
 Excessive tightening will restrict the fuel flow.
 Replace the filter cover and tighten it securely.

-Carburetor: The LP-Gas carburetor has the same three basic adjustments that are incorporated on

-Ford Tractor gasoline carburetors.

-(See Figure 7.)
-The main adjusting screw and the idle fuel adjusting needle were set by the dealer

-at pre-delivery of your new Ford

-Tractor.
-However, if it becomes

-necessary to adjust the carburetor,

-first operate the engine until normal operating temperature is
+Carburetor: The LP-Gas carburetor has the same three basic adjustments that are incorporated on Ford Tractor gasoline carburetors, Figure 7.
+The main adjustment screw and the idle fuel adjustment screw were set by the dealer at pre-delivery of your new Ford Tractor.
+However, if it becomes necessary to adjust the carburetor, first operate the engine until normal operating temperature is reached.

-reached.

-Idle Speed Adjustment Stop Screw: With the hand throttle in the closed position, turn the stop screw on the engine side of the carburetor until the engine idle speed is 450 to 475 R.P.M. on the
+Idle Speed Adjustment: With the hand throttle in the closed position, turn the idle speed adjust-